jhlagado/working-with-custom-elements/manuscript/chapter-00.md

 * 2016 Angular 2 released
 * 2018 React dominates

-Looking back, I might argue that frontend development passed through three epoch which defined the way we did things.
-Each epoch while only loosely defined is best exemplified by looking at the influence on developer practice of the most dominant library or framework of that era.
+Looking back, I might argue that frontend development passed through three vaguely defined epoch which defined the way we did things.
+Each epoch is best exemplified by looking at the influence on developer practice of the most dominant library or framework of that era.

-### The jQuery era
+### The "jQuery" era (2007 - 2010)

 This era was when JavaScript started to be looked upon as a viable language for development.
-Thanks to the popularising and educational work of Douglas Crockford and others, JavaScript stopped being viewed as some kind of toy language and a variant of Java and began to be seen as as a language with first class functions and closures.
+Thanks to the popularising and educational work of Douglas Crockford and others, JavaScript stopped being viewed as some kind of toy language or as a variant of Java and began to be seen as as a powerful and expressive language which had first class functions and closures.

-This was also the time when much work was put into overcoming browser differences and establishing new norms which would later go on to become web standards.
-The biggest incompatibilities that needed ironing out were in the areas of Cascading Style Sheets and Document Object Model.
+This was also the time when a lot of work was being put into overcoming browser differences and establishing new norms which would later go on to become web standards.
+The biggest incompatibilities that needed ironing out were in the areas of Cascading Style Sheets and the Document Object Model.

-This was, of course, when JQuery, an awesome library written by John Resig, helped programmers achieve finer-grained control of the DOM than ever before and to allow them to add dynamism to every page.
-People talked about the possibility of "graceful degradation" of software and accessible and "unobtrusive JavaScript".
+This was, of course, when JQuery helped programmers to more easily achieve fine-grained control over the DOM and to enable them to add dynamism to every page.

-This sparked the JavaScript revolution.
+This sparked a JavaScript revolution.

-### The Angular JS era
+### The "Angular" era (2011 - 2015)

-* declarative interfaces using templates and directives
-* data binding of the state to the view
-* MVC app structure
-* app routing
-* testing framework
-* transformative
+While jQuery and similar libraries helped make the browser more accessible and programmable, by 2010 developers started thinking of the browser a programmable application platform.
+JavaScript was no longer seen merely as an augmentation script for pages delivered by the server.
+Now the frontend could be seen as an independent system from the backend, a new client/server architecture was developed and named the "single page app" architecture.

+Key to this new way of doing things was to bring the Model-View-Controller approach that was already common in desktop applications and server-side web application frameworks to the frontend.

+Angular slowly emerged during this period and went on to dominate the way web applications were built.
+What it brought to developers was a declarative way to define the "view" of the application.
+In Angular, the view could be made of programmable elements called directives (later called components) which could be bound to the model.
+The controller of the page also had access to this model and could manipulate it but what made Angular's approach novel was that the controller never directly manipulated the view.
+The view could only be changed by changes in the model.

+The arrival of Angular transformative.
+Single page apps could use URLs to display different sections of the app without causing a browser refresh.
+There was no longer any expectation for the backend server to serve HTML.
+JSON was now the major payload.

+Angular SPAs became dominant but there were less desirable aspects to it.
+In allowing the model to affect the view, the Angular architecture also allowed the view to affect the model.
+This is called two-way binding, a cool feature in little apps but one that quickly causes complexity to rise in more complex applications.

+Another problem with Angular, also only apparent at scale, Angular developed performance problems when the number of bindings between model and view increased.
+Without very special handling, as the number of items to displayed in a view grew (such as with the rows of a table, for example), the amount of computation needs to keep these things in sync.
+This quickly caused performance to get bogged down, especially on Internet Explorer.

-### The React era (present)
+### The "React" era (2016 - )

+The solution to these issues for the Angular team was to abandon its own framework and start writing a new one!
+This eventually led to Angular 2 but it also created an opportunity for other frameworks to come to the fore.
+Chief amongst those is React.

+React at least superficially bears some similarity to Angular in the sense that it has a declarative way of defining the user interface.
+It has a model to view binding too but this is where the similarity ends.

+React embraces a functional representation of the view which means that the representation of the view is the result of a function where the function takes the application model as its argument.

-* functional representation UI = f(state)
+    UI = f(model)
-* virtual DOM as an optimisation
-* unidirectional data flow
-* “dumb” components
-* state management (Flux, Redux, MobX etc)

-Meanwhile, the browser platform itself has also matured
+If this was all there was to it then then would be a terribly inefficient model because every time the model changed, the end view would need to be reconstructed.
+In reality, React doesn't reconstruct the entire DOM on every call of a render function.
+Instead it builds a model of the DOM in memory and when the the model changes it updates this model.
+It then calculates the difference and from there the smallest number of DOM manipulations that would be required to update the DOM to match the model.
+This "Virtual DOM" rendering system has proven itself to have been wonderfully successful and has gone on to inspire many other frameworks that also use the Virtual DOM technique.

+One of the implications of the view being a function of the model is that this relationship necessarily runs one way.
+The render function is a pure function and the textbook definition of functional purity is that the function is not permitted to mutate or change its arguments.
+React apps therefore do not have Angular's two-way binding but as mentioned above, this is actually a good thing.
+Two-way binding causes more problems than it solves.
+Because there are multiple sources of change two-way binding can lead to indeterminacy and great difficulty in testing.
+React apps are more explicit about their relationship to the model and changes to the view that as a consequence of user interaction always come as user events.

+Another consequence of this functional approach to the UI is that components tend to be simpler than their Angular counterparts.
+While Angular components are often "smart" i.e. have lots of connections and dependencies that enable them to contain a lot of functionality and local state, React components in practice usually have less local state and tend to restrict themselves to presentation and user interaction.
+These "dumb"-er components communicate via user events up to the containing components.
+Business logic tends to be handled at that level rather than at the component level.
+The separation of business logic and presentation logic is one of the innovations of the React architecture.

+## The Browser Platform

+Meanwhile, during these three "epochs", the browser itself has matured significantly as a platform.
+Where there once was great variation and incompatibility, now the browsers have converged and have become much more compatible.
+At the same time the browser has become more powerful as a programming platform.

+Under the web standards process, browsers have taken on a bigger API and functionality.
+Now included in the browser platform are

-* promises — functional way to deal with asynchronicity
+* promises — a functional way to deal with asynchronicity.
+Promises are more powerful than callbacks because they can composed and can handle error conditions in a much less complicated way.
-* fetch — ability to load resources without changing the URL
+* fetch — a promise-based way to load resources from the backend.
-* querySelector — ability to select elements using CSS selection rules
+* querySelector — ability to select elements using CSS selection rules. querySelector and querySelectorAll operate in a similar way to the jQuery selection operations.
+* CSS transitions and animations
 * history API — change URL without navigating the browser
 * web workers
-* local storage
+* local storage and indexeddb
 * service workers
 * custom elements — extending the DOM with components